kylematsuda/pomelo/README.md

 It also contains some name resolution -- usages of variables or type constructors are annotated with references to the location in the HIR where their identifiers are defined.

+### Code formatter

+[`pomelo-fmt`](https://kylematsuda.github.io/pomelo/pomelo-fmt/index.html) is an (incomplete) code formatter for Core SML.
+This uses the algorithm from ["Prettyprinting (Oppen 1980)"](https://dl.acm.org/doi/pdf/10.1145/357114.357115).
+I did this mostly just for fun, although I do also want to use this to format the pretty-printed HIR (which is itself valid SML).

 ### Next steps - type inference

 This is the part I've been looking forward to the most!
 Currently reading up on Hindley-Milner, etc.